cypress-io/cypress/packages/launchpad/README.md

 All changes to the content itself, and to the `MAJOR_VERSION_FOR_CONTENT`, must be made as Pull Requests into the `release/x.x.x` branch for that major version, not merged directly to develop.
 A new Major Version Landing page is considered a "breaking change" that shouldn't be on `develop`, since it would be incorrect if we released a patch and users started to see a Welcome Screen for the next major.

+Note: release dates displayed on this page are stored in the code, not pulled from npm, with entries in the `versionReleaseDates` computed value.
+This is so they work offline and render right away without waiting for a network call.

 ## Building

 ### For development